Parking for council tenants and leaseholders

 We'll send you a permenant permit when we receive:

-- A copy of page two from the V5C logbook for the new vehicle
+- A copy of the V5C logbook for the new vehicle

 - Your old permit